Kgomotso196/Curriculum-Tracker/README.md

 # 📖 Curriculum-Tracker <a name="about-project"></a>

-**Curriculum-Tracker** is a web application where students can efficiently track their academic journey, including grades, assignments, courses, and overall performance.
-The intuitive interface offers an interactive dashboard that provides a comprehensive overview of their progress in real-time.
+**Curriculum-Tracker** is a web application built using the React JavaScript library that allows users to explore information about various cryptocurrencies.
+The project leverages React's component-based architecture to create a dynamic and interactive user interface.

 ## 🛠 Built With <a name="built-with"></a>